How to Use Machine Learning and AI in Fraud Detection

 Timely fraud prevention, detection, and neutralization are the most complicated challenges for e-commerce, banking, or other fintech business.
 Attackers cause not only financial but also reputational damage.

 Machine learning is considered one of the most promising protection tools against fraud.
-Today, it’s used in many areas, from detecting spam emails to content recommendations algorithms on Netflix.
+Today, it’s used in many areas, from detecting spam emails to content recommendation algorithms on Netflix.
 AI is gaining access to vast amounts of data and is improving at a breakneck pace.

 So, let's talk about fraud prevention using machine learning.
 In this article, we will consider the main fraudulent schemes, ways to fight them with AI and ML algorithms, and real examples of such technologies’ implementation.